Another Nebraska Conservative Leader Supports Repeal

 The number of Conservative voices in the state calling for repeal continues to grow.
-Just this week, Bryan Baumgart, former Douglas County Republican Chair, wrote a public pulse piece that was published in the Omaha World Herald.
-Mr. Baumgart said:
+Just this week, Bryan Baumgart, former Douglas County Republican Chair, wrote a public pulse piece that was published in the Omaha World-Herald.

 “The death penalty is fiscally irresponsible.
 After a lengthy appeals process, sentencing someone to life in prison without the possibility of release is only a fraction of the cost of attempting to execute someone.
 The death penalty is a danger to innocent lives.
 The probability of executing the wrong person is far too high.
 Any risk of terminating the life of an innocent person is not a risk worth taking.
 With all of the costs and risks, the death penalty still doesn’t keep society safe or provide the justice that the victims’ families deserve.”